Get your head around the Clearing options

 Clearing places do go quickly, but you have time to compose and prepare yourself.
 You will give a much better impression to universities and colleges if you are relaxed and calm when speaking over the phone.
 Have a drink of water to hand if you're nervous, in case you lose your voice on the phone.

-You might be using a land line to make calls, but it's best to give your mobile number as contact details if a university wants to ring you back.
-This way, the line won't be engaged if they choose to call you back!
+You might be using a landline to make calls, but it's best to give your mobile number as contact details if a university wants to ring you back.
+This way, if you go anywhere they can still get in touch with you.

 4. Have your details to hand